imhrsit/imhrsit/README.md

 ### Glad to see you here!
-An undergrad student pursuing Electronics and Communications Engineering from Guru Govind Singh Indraprastha University.
-I'm currently exploring the field of cross-platform application development using Flutter and Dart.
+An undergrad student pursuing Electronics and Communications Engineering at USICT.
+I have been learning Flutter and Firebase to follow my passion for app development and currently exploring data structures and algorithms and web development to expand my knowledge.
-Reach out to me with suitable opportunities!

 <br/>